Customize label text for a single label

 Log into your Mapbox account and navigate to your Styles page.
 This is where all your styles are listed.
 A style is a set of rules for how Mapbox will draw your map on the page.
 It defines how all your data should be styled and includes references to your data and map images (icons, markers, patterns), fonts.
 For more about styles, see the Styles section of the Mapbox Studio Manual.

 Go to your Styles page.
 Click the New style button.
-Find the Basic Template style and click Create.
+Find the Basic Template style and click Customize Basic Template.
 The style editor will automatically open with the Basic template style ready for editing.

 The Mapbox Studio style editor is a visual tool for creating custom map styles to your exact specifications.
 Take a look at the layers on the left side of the style editor screen.
 Each layer can be customized in a variety of ways including (but not limited to) changing labels.